bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

 - Lines 23-26: **Call `MyService`** to get weather forecast

-At this point, if we run `MyBFF` and call its endpoint `/weatherforecast` we expect to see an error since we are doing an unauthorized call to `MyService` because we don't have any logic yet to pass a JWT bearer token when doing the call.
+At this point, if we run `MyBFF` and call its endpoint `/weatherforecast` we should see an error since we are doing an unauthorized call to `MyService` because we don't have any logic yet to pass a JWT bearer token when doing the call.